Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

 ```

-3.Change the line 80 ANNOTATION to your/ANNOTATION/path
+2.Change the  ANNOTATION to your/ANNOTATION/path
 ```r
 gtf_file <- "/path/to/your/directory/Homo_sapiens.GRCh38.112.gtf.gz"
 # Note: You can download GTF files for other species from the Ensembl FTP server or UCSC Genome Browser.